To TRANSFER with 'Send to edTPA'

 Sending/ Synchronizing files to your edTPA.com account is NOT your last step.
 The step that matters vs. edTPA's Submission Deadline is accepting the final/last of edTPA.com's submission agreements, after which edTPA.com confirms onscreen (and Pearson confirms by e-mail message).

 Honor your institutions quoted deadline which typically is several days (e.g., one week) before edTPA.com's deadline.
-Those candidates who miss local deadlines may continue to use 'Send to edTPA' and subsequently finish remaining submit steps at edTPA.com until confirmed received for scoring.
+Those candidates who miss local deadlines may continue to use 'Send to edTPA' and subsequently finish remaining submit steps at edTPA.com until confirmed received for scoring (by Pearson email and edTPA.com screens).
 If edTPA's submission deadline is missed, Pearson places with those candidates of the next submission deadline.

 What the 'Send to edTPA' button does...

 Send to edTPA button checks validity of Authorization Key and portfolio files vs. requirements

 then securely puts your files (the exact same version) in 3 places:

 1- your edTPA.com account (for edTPA's immediate use; you relinquish this copy)